 - lesions,

-- blistering or pustules around your pup’s anal region.
+- blistering or bumps around your pup’s anal region.

 It should also be pointed out that…

-This condition only affects the male of the species but is extremely dangerous, and despite where it is situated, if the cancer spreads into the lymph nodes it will quickly start appearing in the lungs too, eventually resulting in death.
-This condition needs to be treated quickly to prevent this from happening.
+This condition only affects the male of the species.
+Still, it is hazardous, and despite where it is situated, if cancer spreads into the lymph nodes, it will quickly start appearing in the lungs, s, eventually resulting in death.
+This condition needs to be treated promptly to prevent this from happening.

 Remember that this only affects male dogs.
 That being said, here are the known breeds associated with being at risk: